The Bitcoin Rainbow Chart

 offset ≤ +0.2 7.
 OverextendedExtended.
 Historically the first distribution signals have fired here.

-Applying today’s fit to every Bitcoin cycle extremum since 2013 surfaces a clear pattern.
-The 2013 and 2017 peaks saturate band IX (Euphoric); the 2021 peaks sit in band IX but at shallower log-space offsets; the 2024 pre-halving high registers only in band 6.
-Each top has landed lower than the last.
+Applying today’s coefficients to each Bitcoin cycle extremum since 2013 surfaces a clear pattern.
+The 2013 and 2017 peaks saturate band 9; the 2021 peaks sit in band 9 but at shallower offsets; the 2024 pre-halving high registers only in band 6.
+Each top has landed at a shallower offset than the last.
 Prices are our own daily closes; band assignment uses the coefficients above.

 DateEventClose (USD)Rainbow band